eltoroit/LDS_Interview/interview.md

 **EL TORO:** Ok, but let's approach this in steps.

-- Read a record
+- Reading Data
-- Edit it with a special widget
+- Creating a new record
-- All the options you can do with this component.
+- Other options you can do with this component.

 **READER:** I like the idea...
 I am ready!

-## Aura Components: Read Data
+## Aura Components: Reading Data

 **EL TORO:** Let me show you first how to read data with Aura.